About the course

 About the training provider

-Our School Direct programme has been created in partnership with leading practitioners from both the University and across the alliance, as well as subject specialists from our sister organisation White Rose Maths.
+Our School Direct programme has been created in partnership with leading practitioners from both the University and across the alliance, as well as subject specialists from our sister organisations White Rose Maths and West Yorkshire Maths Hub.
 We ensure a collaborative approach between all partners, led and quality assured by a team of experienced senior leaders, dedicated to providing

 the very best training experience for our School Direct students.
 We have a strong focus on ensuring that our trainees are fully supported to develop their knowledge, skills and professional attributes in order to become outstanding and inspirational teachers.